 ^{} Completion of an approved certificate may range in credit and will be transferred in as block credit to the Vocational Nursing Science Emphasis Degree program to meet the minimum requirements for completion of an Associate Degree.
 Students must complete at least 25% of the program requirements at Carrington College.

-[†] Science-based general education courses are held on campus Note: Course descriptions begin on page 156.
+[†] Science-based general education courses are held on campus

 Additional admission requirements-certificate program only

 In addition to meeting the College's standard admission requirements, candidates must: